getodk/docs/aggregate-increase-aws-size.rst

-Reducing data corruption and boosting performance on AWS
+Reducing Data Corruption and Boosting Performance in Aggregate
 ------------------------------------------------------------

 If you have many form definitions on your server, you may get better performance and reduce the likelihood of data corruption if you increase the size of your server.